PampaWarro/warrolight/arduino/Protocol.md

 ## Serial protocol

-After opening the serial port, the server waits 2s to send an "initial kick".
+After opening the serial port, the server waits 2s to send an "initial kick" (several empirical tests have shown us that 1 or 2 seconds are needed until data can be transmitted successfully).
 The initial kick message consists of the 3-byte ASCII string `XXX`.

 If the Arduino is not connected:

  - If the Arduino has 3 or more bytes to read from the serial port, it reads the first 3 bytes and checks if they match the string `XXX`.
-If they do, then it drains the serial port, sets its state to connected and responds with the 4-byte message `YEAH`.
+If they do, then it drains the serial port, sets its state to connected and responds with the 4-byte ack message `YEAH`.
 If this first message does not match `XXX`, then it consumes the rest of the serial port and waits 50 milliseconds to read again.

 If the Arduino is connected:

  - If the Arduino has less than 2 bytes to read from the serial port, ignore it.
 Otherwise interpret it as a lights packet.
-Packets start with 1 byte defining the encoding, which can be any of `POS_RGB` (1), `POS_VGA` (2), `VGA` (3), `RGB` (4), or `RGB565`.
-The board reads the packet, updates the lights, and finally sends the 2-byte ASCII message `OK` to acknowledge the new lights state.
+Light packets start with 1 byte defining the encoding followed by a variable number of bytes with the light's data that depends on the encoding and the number of leds.
+The encoding byte can be any of `POS_RGB` (1), `POS_VGA` (2), `VGA` (3), `RGB` (4), or `RGB565`.
+The board reads the first byte, then reads the expected number of bytes according to the encoding, updates the lights and finally sends the 2-byte ASCII message `OK` to acknowledge the new lights state.

 ## Encodings